 - The nation’s only 12-credit eating disorders core curriculum that satisfies the International Association of Eating Disorders Professionals (IAEDP) requirement toward future certification.

-- The nation’s only eating disorders certificate program of its type.
+- The nation’s premier eating disorders certificate program of its type.

 Experienced faculty members include current practitioners in the field who are devoted to increased understanding of the changing face of eating disorders.

-All options can be completed entirely in New Hampshire (at Plymouth State University, in Concord, or at Waterville Valley Resort); at PSU’s partner institution, the Meadows Ranch in Wickenburg, AZ; or by combining courses from both sites.
+All options can be completed entirely in New Hampshire; at PSU’s partner institution, the Meadows Ranch in Wickenburg, AZ; or by combining courses from both sites.

 The 15-credit graduate certificate program benefits school, health care, and mental health professionals (e.g., counselors, social workers, nurses, and dietitians) who want to specialize in eating disorder treatment and education/outreach.
 The program, which includes a 120-hour individualized clinical/capstone experience in eating disorders, can be completed in approximately one year or less.
 The certificate program may be integrated with Plymouth State’s MEd programs in health education or human relations.